 Nobel Laureate Kendrews’s principal contribution in molecular biology seems to be the complete resolution of the structure of the protein myoglobin.

-This is a molecule with a molecular weight of 18,000 with 1200 atoms, not counting hydrogen and every one of these atoms was put into its place by a computation which Involved fitting 20,000 Fourier co-efficient in a million points by least squares.
+This is a molecule with a molecular weight of 18,000 with 1200 atoms, not counting hydrogen and every one of these atoms was put into its place by a computation that Involved fitting 20,000 Fourier co-efficient in a million points by least squares.

 If one had used old-fashioned techniques, it would have taken a few generations to perform the same thing.
 Perhaps, the greatest potential problem will be the reproduction of biological history by the Monte Carlo method.
 Even since Darwin, it was worried many people that homo sapiens have appeared too suddenly on the biological scene to be explicable by random mutations and natural selection.